dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Stock coverage time - District - Pivot table"
 >**Description**: "MSR DV 66 - Monthly Stock Reporting / Stock coverage time / absolute / Last 12 months / District / Pivot table
-This report displays a Pivot table by item with the coverage time (stock on hand divided by stock distributed during the last month) for the past 12 months for each health facility in a distrct.
+This report displays a Pivot table by item with the coverage time (stock on hand divided by stock distributed during the last month) for the past 12 months for each health facility in a district.
 A blank field is shown, if either the stock on hand or the stock distribution for a month is zero."
 >>**Columns**
 >>>**Period**: "Relative periods"
 >>>>**Period type**: "Months"